-The photo of the 1969 pier structure was taken in 2009: forty years after its construction.
-The smaller jetty (without stainless steel) has disappeared while the 1941 jetty is still intact.
-The example shows how choosing a more durable material such as stainless steel offers considerable gains of longer service life, as well as vastly reduced maintenance costs.
+The second photo dates from 2009: forty years after its construction, the smaller jetty (without stainless steel) has disappeared while the 1941 jetty is still intact.
+The example shows how choosing a material with a higher cost, yet more durable, offers considerable gains of longer service life, as well as in terms of almost non-existent maintenance costs.
 A detailed Life-Cycle Assessment (LCA)1 deals with the environmental impact of the Progreso Pier example.